Najsakib2/HRM-Portal/README.md

-🚀 Scalable Human Resource Management (HRM) Backend
-A robust, enterprise-grade RESTful API designed to streamline Human Resource operations.
-Built on ASP.NET Core 8, this system leverages Clean Architecture and the CQRS pattern to ensure scalability, maintainability, and high performance.

-This backend serves as a centralized hub for managing the entire employee lifecycle—from recruitment and attendance to payroll and leave management—while adhering to modern software engineering best practices.

 🏗️ Architectural Highlights

 This project moves beyond simple CRUD operations by implementing strict separation of concerns and decoupled logic.

 Clean Architecture: The codebase is divided into independent layers (Domain, Application, Infrastructure, API).
 The Core domain is isolated from external frameworks, making the system testable and easy to refactor.